Lyon Capitale

-Lyon Capitale (/fr/) is a French monthly magazine, created in 1994, talks about Lyon and its region Rhône-Alpes.
+Lyon Capitale (/fr/) is a French monthly magazine, created in 1994, about Lyon and its region Rhône-Alpes.
+It is owned by French billionaire businessman Christian Latouche.

 History and profile

 Lyon Capitale was created in 1994 by Jean Olivier Arfeuillere, Philippe Chaslot, Mathieu Thai and Anne-Caroline Jambaud.
 It is published on a monthly basis.
+In 2005 the Le Progrès group relinquishes the title to Bruno Rousset of April insurance.
+The newspaper was taken over, at auction in the commercial court, by Xavier Ellie (former CEO of Le Progrès) in 2006.
 In 2008 the magazine was acquired by a media company, Fiducial.